Senior Practicum

 AACS graduates are active learners.
 Students independently select their topics of study and manage significant projects in research and service.

 AACS graduates are responsible stewards.
 The Senior Practicum gives students an opportunity to interface with experts and organizations who are working to address the problem they're studying.
-Students learn about and practice stewardship in community.
+Students learn about and practice stewardship in the community.

 AACS graduates are effective communicators.
 Students share the fruits of their learning through written research and reflection, and the year culminates with a substantial presentation to friends, family, faculty, and members of the community.